-9. Operation of Progression Steps or Amounts or Top of Grade or Value Range Payments - 18-month rule
+9. Operation of Progression Steps or Top of Grade or Value Range Payments - 18-month rule

 - 9.1.
-Clause 29.9 of the Agreement makes it clear progression steps or amounts (if achieved) will take effect backdated to 1 July, unless the operation of the express exclusions in clause 29.5(b)(i) and (ii) result in the Employee having been ineligible to be considered for progression or top of grade or value range payment for 18 months or more at the end of the first Performance Cycle after which the Employee does become eligible for progression after the exclusions are completed. - 9.2.
-Where the operation of the express exclusions in clause 29.5(b)(i) and (ii) result in the Employee having been ineligible to be considered for progression or top of grade or value range payment for 18 months or more at the end of the first Performance Cycle after which the Employee was eligible for progression after the exclusions are completed, the progression step or amount will be backdated to 1 January or the 18-month date (as described in clause 29.9(c) (rather than 1 July) whichever is the later. - 9.3.
+Clause 31.8 of the Agreement makes it clear progression steps (if achieved) will take effect backdated to 1 July, unless the operation of the express exclusions in clause 31.4(b)(i) and (ii) of the Agreement result in the Employee having been ineligible to be considered for progression or top of Grade or Value Range payment for 18 months or more at the end of the first Performance Cycle after which the Employee does become eligible for progression after the exclusions are completed. - 9.2.
+Where the operation of the express exclusions in clause 31.4(b)(i) and (ii) of the Agreement result in the Employee having been ineligible to be considered for progression or top of Grade or Value Range payment for 18 months or more at the end of the first Performance Cycle after which the Employee was eligible for progression after the exclusions are completed, the progression step will be backdated to 1 January or the 18-month date (as described in clause 31.8(c) (rather than 1 July) whichever is the later. - 9.3.
 For the purposes of the Agreement the Employee's 18-month date is either the date 18 months after the Employee commenced employment in the VPS or 18 months after the date of an Employee's promotion (i.e. the date the relevant express exclusion is measured from). - 9.4.
-Importantly, the 18-month date is the date the progression step or amount will be backdated to for eligible Employees.
+Importantly, the 18-month date is the date the progression step will be backdated to for eligible Employees.
 It does not alter the Performance Cycle in any other way, including when formal performance reviews are conducted. - 9.5.
-Top of grade or value range payments are not impacted by the 1 January back dating which applies in the 18-month rule outlined in paragraph 9.2 above and will take effect and be processed at the same time as other progression outcomes. - 9.6.
+Top of Grade or Value Range payments are not impacted by the back dating which applies in the 18-month rule outlined in paragraph 9.2 above and will take effect and be processed at the same time as other progression outcomes. - 9.6.
 Below are two examples which illustrate how the 18-month rule operates: